Gastroesophageal Reflux Disease (GERD)

 Find a Specialist Near You

-Digestive disorder specialists at Houston Methodist provide advanced individualized therapies, cutting-edge research and clinical trials to treat GERD.
+Specialists at Houston Methodist Lynda K. and David M. Underwood Center for Digestive Disorders provide advanced individualized therapies, cutting-edge research and clinical trials to treat GERD.

 Gastroesophageal reflux disease (GERD) is a serious condition where the valve in the lower esophagus (swallowing tube) does not close completely.
 Digestive acids in the stomach travel back up into the esophagus, which causes inflammation and pain.